-Since I'm not knowledgeable about the weapons, aside from what I use, I'll only stick with what I've used with Wally (I've never used anything on him - so I won't be able to talk training collars or spray bottles, as examples).
-But I've developed some knowledge of the tactics in this fight from my "battlefield experience" with Wally.
+I'll only stick with what I've used with Wally (I've never used anything on him - so I won't be able to talk training collars or spray bottles, as examples).
+However, I've developed some knowledge of the tactics in this fight from my "battlefield experience" with Wally.

 Our Tactical Options

 There are two tactical spheres we have to work with.
 That might seem like a gross oversimplification, but anything we do as trainer can be fit into one of these two spheres:

 - Classical Conditioning